-$$\delta(t) = \lim{\varepsilon \to 0} g(t).$$
+$$\delta(t) = \lim{\varepsilon \to 0} g{\varepsilon}(t).$$

-Thus, δ can be viewed as a limiting case of a rectangular pulse where the pulse width becomes infinitesimally small and the pulse height becomes infinitely large in such a way that the integral of the resulting function remains unity.
+To assist in the visualization of this limiting process, Figure 3.24 shows g{ε} plotted for several values of ε .
+From this figure, we can visually confirm that $g{\varepsilon} \to \delta$ as $\varepsilon \to 0$.
+Thus, δ can be viewed as the limiting case of a rectangular pulse where the pulse width becomes infinitesimally small and the pulse height becomes infinitely large in such a way that the integral of the resulting function remains unity.

-Informally, one can also think of the unit-impulse function δ as the derivative of the unit-step function u.
-Strictly speaking, however, the derivative of u does not exist in the ordinary sense, since u is discontinuous at 0.
+Informally, one can also think of the delta function δ as the derivative of the unit-step function u.
+Strictly speaking, however, the derivative of u does not exist in the ordinary sense, since u is not continuous at 0.
 To be more precise, δ is what is called the generalized derivative of u.
 The generalized derivative is essentially an extension of the notion of (ordinary) derivative, which can be well defined even for functions with discontinuities.

-The unit-impulse function has two important properties that follow from its operational definition in (3.22).
+The delta function has several important properties that follow from its definition in (3.22).
 These properties are given by the theorems below.